Deblurring 3D Gaussian Splatting: Deblurring 3D Gaussian Splatting

-Following the above mentioned motivation, we learn to deblur by transforming the geometry of the 3D Gaussians.
+Following the aforementioned motivation, we learn to deblur by transforming the geometry of the 3D Gaussians.
 The geometry of the 3D Gaussians is expressed through the covariance matrix, which can be decomposed into the rotation and scaling factors as mentioned in Eq.~\ref{formula:covariance decomposition}.
 Therefore, our target is to change the rotation and scaling factors of 3D Gaussians in such a way that we can model the blurring phenomenon.
-To do so, we have employed an MLP that takes the position $x$, rotation $r$, scale $s$, and viewing direction $v$ of 3D Gaussians as inputs, and outputs $(\delta r, \delta s)$, as given by:
+To do so, we have employed an MLP that takes the position $x_j$, rotation $r_j$, scale $s_j$ of $j$-th 3D Gaussian, and viewing direction $v$ as inputs, and outputs $(\delta r_j, \delta s_j)$, as given by:

 where $\mathcal{F}_\theta$ denotes the MLP, and $\gamma$ denotes the positional encoding which is defined as:

 where $L$ is the number of the frequencies, and the positional encoding is applied to each element of the vector $p$~\cite{nerf}.